Tutorials p5.strands: Introduction to Shaders

 Instead, shaders apply a set of instructions across all vertices or pixels simultaneously.
 Each vertex or pixel independently follows the same rules, but produces a unique result based on its position.
 Rather than explicitly drawing the circle, we instead ask each pixel individually, “Are you within a circle centered at (10, 10)?
 If so, change your color.”

-The “strands” also refer to access points into the shader pipeline that let you modify specific aspects of rendering without building entire shaders from scratch.
-These access points allow you to modify specific aspects of the rendering process without needing to construct the entire shader from scratch.
+The “strands” also refer to access points into the shader pipeline that let you modify specific aspects of rendering without building the entire shader from scratch.

 To summarise, p5.strands is a JavaScript-based shading language which sits on top of GLSL.
 It allows you to write shaders in a regular .js file without writing GLSL in string literals.
 It also removes some setup code in the process, and integrates with the rest of p5.js, to bring learning and using shaders closer to the core of p5.js.